Applying for the National Science Foundation's Graduate Research Fellowship (NSF GRFP) – Some Tips and Reflections

 1. Who's eligible for the NSF GRFP?

 As a general rule of thumb, to be eligible for the NSF GRFP, you must be (1) a US citizen, US national, or permanent resident, (2) intend to or is pursuing a research-based Master’s or Ph.D. program at an accredited U.S. institution, and (3) have not completed more than one year of graduate study.
-(There are other criteria to consider, so make sure to run the eligibility questionnaire to double check!)
+(There are other criteria to consider, so make sure to run the

 2. What's the timeline for the NSF GRFP?